guard/guard-jasmine/README.md

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).

-**This Guard is considered in alpha state and the gem has not been officially released!**

 ## Highlights

 * Continuous testing based on file modifications by [Guard][], manifold configurable rules